mvbasov/OMN/app/src/main/assets/md/default/Welcome_legacy.md

 * [Total Commander](market://details?id=com.ghisler.android.TotalCommander)

 #### Create new page
-Don't edit this page!
-All you changes will be lost at application version update time.
+**Don't edit this and other default pages!
+All you changes will be lost at application version update time.**
+Before making your own pages set "Author name" in [application settings](/default/Help.html#app-settings).
 At the first, create own start page.
 To do this visit [this link](../Start.html) and page will be created automatically.
 Useful links will be placed on the new start page.

 Read about how to [Add new pages](Help.html#add-new-page) by action button <button onclick="BLOCK_Android.newPageButtonCallback()"> &#x2795; </button>.